Designers have trade secrets. They know decorating is a process that is never really done. But they also know lots of tips and sage advice for

 There has to be a way to decorate a room so it can look beautiful, stay within budget, be updated and welcoming and look fresh and relevant for years.
 Or is this just wishing on a star?

 We can’t be pie-in-the-sky when it comes to decorating.
 Decorating is work!
 We must more often than not compromise on the things we wish we could have in our homes.
-The hard reality is many of us settle must for what we can afford!
+The hard reality is many of us settle for what we can afford!
 I said this is Practically Speaking!
 But that does not mean we can’t live beautifully!
-And be
+And be surrounded by a lovely home.

 Our goal as homemakers (oh, is that politically incorrect now?) is to create a warm, clean, welcoming sanctuary for our families and have a place we can share fellowship with others too!
 And most of us like to do it in style!
 Our style!